testcontainers/testcontainers-java/docs/usage/kafka_containers.md

 ## Multi-container usage

-If your test needs to run some other docker container which needs access to the Kafka, do the following:
+If your test needs to run some other Docker container which needs access to the Kafka, do the following:

 * Run you other container on the same network as Kafka container.
 E.g. as following:
 ```java